cvravi9/Benchmarking_SVCs/Read_Depth/README.md

 ## 2. Procedure

-For the Strelka somatic variant caller, read depth value is taken from DP in FORMAT with DP:FDP:SDP:SUBDP:AU:CU:GU:TU and it has Normal and Tumor Read Depth.
-For the VarScan somatic variant caller, read depth value is taken from DP in FORMAT with GT:GQ:DP:AD:ADF:ADR and it has Normal and Tumor Read Depth.
-For Somatic Truth Data, read depth value is taken from DP in FORMAT with GT:PS:DP:GQ and it is the only read depth.
+For the Strelka somatic variant caller, read depth value is taken from DP in FORMAT and it has Normal and Tumor Read Depth.
+For the VarScan somatic variant caller, read depth value is taken from DP in FORMAT and it has Normal and Tumor Read Depth.
+For Somatic Truth Data, read depth value is taken from DP in FORMAT and it has only one read depth value.

 ## 3. Outputs